AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 az iot dps enrollment create -g rg-iot-academy --dps-name {dps_name} --enrollment-id iot-academy-edge-device --edge-enabled true --tags "{'environment':'dev'}" --attestation-type symmetrickey e.g. az iot dps enrollment create -g rg-iot-academy --dps-name dps-qdiyctqfomakk --enrollment-id iot-academy-edge-device --edge-enabled true --tags "{'environment':'dev'}" --attestation-type symmetrickey
 ```
+3. Copy the primaryKey and save it to your notepad

-3. Run the following command to retrieve the scopeId for your DPS instance.
+4. Run the following command to retrieve the scopeId for your DPS instance.
 Replace the {name} with your value found in step 1 of this section

 ```
 az iot dps show --name {name}
 ```

-4. find idScope and note the value in your notepad e.g. "idScope": "0ne00600B86"
+5. find idScope and note the value in your notepad e.g. "idScope": "0ne00600B86"

 You'll then see results as follows

 ![](./media/add-dps-enrollment-complete.png)

-1. Copy the primaryKey and save it to your notepad

 ## 4.3.
 Login to your Windows 10 VM